MassimoMissio/MassimoMissio/README.md

  ⚡ I've being passionate about computer science since the beginnig of my university career and I'm obviously a lover of technologies.

- 🏂⛰️🍻 I like practice sport, hang out with friends and mountain.
+ 🏂⛰️🍻 I like to practice sports, hang out with friends and mountain.